-However, many companies are not running their business solely on cloud services; they want a cloud service with some physical infrastructure they still manage.
-To accommodate this need, Microsoft has developed a true hybrid cloud offering, and is the only cloud provider to do so.
-With this flexibility, companies can use their on-premise resources when needed while seamlessly transitioning to the cloud to scale.
+We hope that this Microsoft Azure guide has made the advantages of Azure obvious.
+Many companies are not running their business solely on cloud services; they want a cloud service with some physical infrastructure they still manage.
+To accommodate this need, Microsoft has developed a true hybrid cloud offering.
+With this flexibility, companies can use their on-premises resources when needed while seamlessly transitioning to the cloud to scale.

 One of the most important points we want to make in this Microsoft Azure guide is the widespread accessibility of the system.
 Azure provides the most extensive global footprint of any cloud provider and is rapidly opening new regions and availability zones.
 With the widespread availability of regions, customers can house their data in a location that’s right for them.
 Click here to learn more about the Microsoft Azure platform.
 Contact us today to get started with our Microsoft Azure consulting services and learn more about how we can help your business harness the power of Azure.